Initial Experience of Transcatheter Mitral Valve Replacement

 Unlike reported cases in which a transcatheter aortic valve device was implanted in the mitral position in the setting of dense annular calcification or a degenerated bioprosthesis, it might be feasible to use the FORTIS device in the setting of primary or secondary noncalcific MR. This first report of three patients with 6-month follow-up after transcatheter mitral valve replacement is encouraging, yet it might be premature to draw firm conclusions about procedural complication rates and clinical outcomes from this very small single-center experience.
 If positive results are borne out in a larger, multicenter trial or trials, then transcatheter mitral valve replacement with this or another device might provide an attractive alternative to the limited MR reduction afforded by transcatheter edge-to-edge repair.

-Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Valvular Heart Disease, Cardiac Surgery and CHD & Pediatrics, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Congenital Heart Disease, CHD & Pediatrics and Imaging, CHD & Pediatrics and Interventions, Acute Heart Failure, Interventions and Imaging, Interventions and Structural Heart Disease, Echocardiography/Ultrasound, Mitral Regurgitation
+Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Valvular Heart Disease, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Congenital Heart Disease, CHD and Pediatrics and Imaging, CHD and Pediatrics and Interventions, Acute Heart Failure, Interventions and Imaging, Interventions and Structural Heart Disease, Echocardiography/Ultrasound, Mitral Regurgitation

 Keywords: Bioprosthesis, Cardiac Surgical Procedures, Coronary Artery Bypass, Echocardiography, Echocardiography, Transesophageal, Heart Defects, Congenital, Heart Failure, Heart Valve Diseases, Mitral Valve Insufficiency, Quality of Life, Tomography, Transcatheter Aortic Valve Replacement